Your Complete Guide to Disability Approval Chances and Legal Help

 Work history significantly impacts approval chances, especially when combined with age and education factors.
 Attorneys leverage the Medical-Vocational Guidelines effectively, demonstrating how limitations prevent past relevant work and transferable skills application.
 They strategically present work history to maximize age category benefits and highlight physical/mental demands that current limitations prevent.

-Statistics show dramatic approval rate variations by case type: musculoskeletal conditions with legal help achieve 65% approval versus 28% without representation, while mental health claims improve from 31% to 58% with attorney assistance.
+Approval rates vary by case type and condition according to SSA data.
 These improvements result from attorneys strengthening medical evidence, properly documenting work limitations, and presenting cases that align with Social Security’s evaluation criteria.

 The Attorney Advantage in Disability Cases